-A simple itinerary for a charming weekend in Lubec, Maine: a gorgeous and off the beaten track spot in Maine, and the easternmost town in the contiguous United States.
+An itinerary for a charming weekend in Lubec, Maine.
+Lubec is a gorgeous and off the beaten track spot in Maine, and the easternmost town in the contiguous United States.
 Includes recommendations for accommodation in Lubec, things to do in Lubec, and a useful map at the end of the post.

 Literally seconds after stepping out of August’s heat and into my parents’ home, my mother popped the question:

 Blink.
 What?
 “Um… sure?”

 I assumed she was just browsing summer vacation destinations since I was visiting the United States during the summer for the first time in years.